Why are you resorting to lawsuits instead of lobbying state and local governments to change their educational policies?

 In too many communities the voices of students and families calling for common-sense changes have fallen on deaf ears for far too long.
 When politicians and union leaders fail to fix laws and policies that harm students and keep children from getting the education they deserve, the courts provide communities with a way to seek justice, enforce their constitutional rights and make positive change.

-We want all kids to have access to great teachers.
-We are asking the courts to take an objective look at the current teacher employment laws, so they can decide whether the policies that flow from them are violating students’ rights.
-If the courts find that these laws are unconstitutional, then the laws would be changed so that all students have access to the most effective teachers.
+We want all kids to have access to great teachers and a great public education.
+We are asking the courts to take an objective look at the current education laws, so they can decide whether the policies that flow from them are violating students’ rights.
+If the courts find that these laws are unconstitutional, then the laws would be changed to prioritize students’ rights.

-If the lawsuits are successful, won’t they make teachers vulnerable to capricious decisions by school administrators?
+If the teacher quality lawsuits are successful, won’t they make teachers vulnerable to capricious decisions by school administrators?

-We are currently speaking with families to explore cases in other states, both in the teacher tenure realm and in other education reform areas.
+We are currently speaking with families to explore potential cases in other states.

 How do you pick the communities where you work?